Mini-Me: History

 Despite his small size, Mini-Me is a powerful and effective fighter, once giving Austin Powers a considerable thrashing, until the spy took advantage of his small size and flushed him out into space through a toilet.
 Despite being a clone of Dr. Evil, Mini-Me is shown to be far stronger and tougher than his larger counterpart, as seen in Goldmember when they're lifting weights in prison.
 He was also given a significant beating in Goldmember, in which he was tied in a pillowcase by Powers and slammed through shelves and glass tables, only to stand up without a scratch.

 A memorable gag had him passing a series of notes to Foxxy Cleopatra, first stating she was so beautiful, she must be the clone of an angel.
 When she smilingly disagreed, the second note asked if she was sure she didn't have a little clone in her.
 The third asked if she'd like to.
 As seen by Nigel Powers' reaction to Mini-Me's genitals ("My Word!
-You're a tripod!" and "If you ever get tired, you can use it as a kickstand"), he seems to have a large penis, which may or may not also fall under the "1/8" rule.
+You're a tripod!" and "If you ever get tired, you can use it as a kickstand"), he seems to have a large penis.
 He uses this as an advantage at the end of Goldmember when he gets Britney Spears' cell phone number.

 In Austinpussy, the film within a film in Goldmember, the role is played in cameo by Danny DeVito.

 Mini-Me has a brief cameo in the music video for Madonna's song, "Beautiful Stranger".

 In Space Jam: A New Legacy, where Looney Tunes characters have scattered to different digital worlds based on Warner Bros. films, Elmer Fudd takes on the role of Mini-Me in the Austin Powers world, while Sylvester the Cat has become Mr. Bigglesworth.

 Mike Myers has acknowledged that the character was directly inspired by the character of Majai in the 1996 film The Island of Dr. Moreau, who is similarly a miniature version of Marlon Brando's titular villain character.

 In popular culture

 In 2021, the Hungarian government party Fidesz released an ad based on Mini-Me's introduction scene.
 The ad's aim was to emphasize the alleged similarities between opposition candidate Péter Márki-Zay (Mini-Me) and former prime minister Ferenc Gyurcsány (Dr. Evil).

+In the movie Whiplash, Fletcher (J.K.
+Simmons) insults a band student of his by calling him Mini-Me.